-If you would like to join us and help cats in this area of Somerset, please go to the Membership page.
+If you would like to join us and help with cat rescue in this area of Somerset, please go to the Membership page.
 We always need fosterers, home checkers, cat cuddlers and fundraisers – all strictly volunteers, although reasonable expenses will be reimbursed.